synergy-design-system/synergy-design-system/packages/components/code-quality/html-validate/README.md

 The components package also comes with its own set of linting rules that make it possible to automatically check for invalid, deprecated or removed properties.
 This feature uses [html-validate](https://html-validate.org/) underneath.
 Rule updates are always shipped with the component release of Synergy to make sure rules are always running against your current Synergy version.

-> Linting is currently only available for static HTML assets.
+> Linting is only available for static HTML assets.
 When running `html-validate` via command line, it will only check files with an ending of `.htm` and `.html`.
-> It is currently not planned to support custom framework languages like `JSX` or `VUE` from our side!
+> It is currently not planned to support custom framework languages like `JSX` or `VUE`!

 ## 1. Features

-The rules currently include various rules that make it easier to use Synergy in context of static HTML:
+The Synergy ruleset include various rules that make it more secure to use Synergy Web-Components in context of static HTML:

 ### Property type checking